THE ART & SCIENCE OF EMBODIED RELATIONAL PLEASURES

-This award-winning integrative approach blends interpersonal neurobiology with the practice of “full-spectrum” Gestalt work which includes neuroscience, sexology, and the present centered experiential processing of Gestalt therapy.
+This integrative approach blends interpersonal neurobiology with the practice of “full-spectrum” Gestalt work which includes neuroscience, sexology, and the present centered experiential processing of Gestalt therapy.
 We begin with a brief review of the process laid out in my 2019 book Body-to-Body Intimacy: Transformation Through love, Sex, and Neurobiology.
 We look at how society’s cultural war with bodily pleasures has put many of us at war with our own body, especially physical and sexual pleasure, even emotional.
 The focus of Embodied Relational Sex Therapy (ERST) is to heal the whole person—Body, Mind, and Spirit.

 Offering research and anecdotal evidence, group discussion, individual and group Gestalt experiential processing, conscious breathing methods, and present-centered improvised experiments, we explore the healing and growth-promoting powers of playfulness, humor, imagination, creativity, self-revelation, loving connection, and lightheartedness.